 We’ve recently covered how you can lower your chances of booking an ultimately cancelled flight and what to do if you’re in that predicament.
 But what about if everything goes right?
-After planning and packing, you just want the beginning of your trip to be as stress-free as possible.
+After planning and packing for a flight, you just want the beginning of your trip to be as stress-free as possible.
 Airports aren’t exactly famous for their relaxing atmospheres, so what can you do to make it less intimidating?

 At the Airport

-The first step to easing your way into vacation is at the airport itself.
+The first step to easing your way into vacation takes place at the airport itself.
 Millions of people are there every day, and it often seems like everyone is in a hurry.
 Here are a few ways you can avoid being on a time crunch.

 Sign Up for TSA Precheck or Global Entry